What is the purpose of dog shows?

 For each breed the AKC registers, there is a breed standard which is a word description of the perfect dog of that breed.
 Standards describe the mental and physical characteristics that allow each breed to perform the function for which they were originated.
 The standard describes the dog's looks, movement and temperament.
 Breeders involved with each breed are attempting to produce a dog that most closely conforms to the breed standard.
 In this respect, dog shows are not unlike cat shows, bird shows, cattle shows, horse shows, etc. In fact, for almost every species bred by man there are competitions among breeders.
 AKC approved judges examine the dogs and place them in accordance to how close each dog compares with their mental image of the "perfect" dog as described in the breed's official standard.

-Can dogs be registered as the color white when white is considered a disqualification according to the breed standard?
+Can dogs be registered with a color or marking that is considered a disqualification in Conformation according to the breed standard?

 American Kennel Club

 Attn: Special Services Color Committee